ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+morality, while one und all unite in bolt­
+ing every door between hef and rspecta­
 bility.JQTDu not choose your friend by his
 looks ; handsomo shoes often pinch the
 feet.